 Cache Hosting Displays a table listing the rules in the hosting.config file that controls which cache partitions are assigned to specific origin servers and domains.
 Refresh Updates the table to display the most up-to-date rules in the hosting.config file.
 Edit File Opens the configuration file editor for the hosting.config file.
 The configuration file editor page is described below. hosting.config Configuration File Editor rule display box Lists the hosting.config file rules.
 Select a rule to edit it.
 The buttons on the left of the box allow you to delete or move the selected rule up or down in the list.
 Add Adds a new rule to the rule display box at the top of the configuration file editor page.
 Set Updates the rule display box at the top of the configuration file editor page.
 Primary Destination Type Specifies the primary destination rule type: Select domain if you want to partition the cache according to domain.
 Select hostname if you want to partition the cache according to hostname Primary Destination Value Specifies the domain or origin server's hostname whose content you want to store on a particular partition.
-Partitions Specifies the partitions on which you want to store the content that belongs to the origin server or domain specified.
-Separate each partition with a comma.
-Note: The partitions must already be created in the partition.config file.
-For information about creating partitions, see Partitioning the cache , page 114.
 Partitions Specifies a comma-separated list of the partitions on which you want to store the content that belongs to the origin server or domain specified.
 Apply Applies the configuration changes.
 Close Exits the configuration file editor.
 Click Apply before you click Close ; otherwise, all configuration changes will be lost.